 How to use gears on an electric bike?
 Use the left gear shifter to change electric assist levels.
 Use the right gear shifter to change mechanical gears.
 Lead with changing electric assist levels.
 Then follow with changing mechanical gears to obtain your optimal level of pedaling effort.

 Further questions arise.
 What are the electric assistance gears?
 What are the mechanical gears?
 How many gears are there?
 Is there the best gear shifting technique for electric bikes?
-Let’s spend a few minutes to understand the electric bike gearing system and how to use gears.
+Let’s spend a few minutes understanding the electric bike gearing system and how to use gears.

 What are the e-bike gears?

 Shifting gears is going from one gear to another.
 You shift gears by sliding or clicking the shifter on the handlebars.
 This shifts the chain onto a different-sized ring (or increases/decreases electric power output).
 Downshifting means going to a lower gear, and upshifting means going to a higher gear.
 You can also say shift down and shift up.

-On an e-bike, the left shifter is responsible for shifting electric assistance levels and right shifter takes care of shifting mechanical gears.
+On an e-bike, the left shifter is responsible for shifting electric assistance levels and the right shifter takes care of shifting mechanical gears.

-For mechanical gears, the right shifter is connected to a cable, which is hidden in a protective housing.
+For mechanical gears, the right shifter is connected to a cable, which is hidden in protective housing.
 As you click through (or turn) the gears, this cable is tightening and loosening, applying more or less force to the mechanism that moves your e-bike’s chain up and down on the cassette or chainrings.